'NI have nothing to lose and everything to gain'

 |Coverage: BBC One from 19:00 BST, BBC Radio 5 Live & BBC Radio Ulster commentary and live text coverage on the BBC Sport website

 Northern Ireland winger Caragh Hamilton is missing the Euro 2022 finals through injury after helping Kenny Shiels' side to their maiden major tournament.
-The 25-year-old has scored five goals in 27 caps and made history as a 15-year-old by becoming the youngest player to win a senior cap for her country.
+The 25-year-old has scored five goals in 27 games and made history as a 15-year-old by becoming the youngest player to win a senior cap for her country.

 Northern Ireland were always underdogs and never expected to progress from the group, but that doesn't mean the end of the Euro 2022 dream won't hurt.